 These mechanics knew the machine’s and the operator’s weaknesses.
 They could guess with almost certainty who, and when someone was going to hit the “wall”.
 Friday afternoon always brought a plethora of problems with a couple operators.
 On Fridays, sometimes getting an early start on the weekend was more important than the day’s production numbers, so, their machines would mysteriously break.
 Broken needles were a common problem but that was too easy a fix.
 They had to break a major part that took an hour or so to repair.
 Long extended repairs allowed them to leave early.
 Management took a dim view of this, so every effort was made to get the operator back to work to keep production up.

 Like the operators, the mechanics were an eclectic bunch.
-Two were top notch mechanics with thirty plus years experience.
+Two were top-notch mechanics with thirty-plus years of experience.
 One was an apprentice who was learning the business, and the supervisor was an older man with a German accent.
 He had worked in textiles all his life since migrating from Germany in the late nineteen twenties.
-He was the “go to” guy.
-He handled the major breakdowns, and any issues that came up between the operators and management.
+He was the “go-to” guy.
+He handled the major breakdowns and any issues that came up between the operators and management.
 He also approved the time cards for all employees, so these Friday afternoon “wrecks” were his responsibility.